 Increased ocean temperatures are projected to result in increased coral bleaching, like that observed in the Great Barrier Reef in 2016 and 2017.
 Since coral reefs serve as the nurseries for many fish, the downstream impacts could be severe.
 The sea is also absorbing some of the CO2 that is being produced, and this is making the oceans more acidic.
 Oyster farming in the Northwest has already been impacted as the acidic ocean water negatively impacts oyster shell growth.
 Recent research also shows that cod stocks could decline by 75% or more by the end of the century due to ocean acidification (BBC article).

 Increased temperature leads to more evaporation as well as more moisture storage capacity in the air.
 Droughts will be especially damaging in the already dry Southwest, and have already been linked to the recent increase seen in forest wildfires.
 Some areas will experience more intense precipitation events as a result of the greater moisture storage capacity of the warmer air.
 Hurricane intensity is projected to increase along with the warming ocean.
 It is unclear at this time if the amount of hurricanes each season will increase.

-Extreme heat waves are the current leading cause of weather-related deaths in the U.S. (The National Climate Assessment).
+Extreme heat waves are the current leading cause of weather-related deaths in the U.S. (The National Climate Assessment, 2014 Report).
 As temperatures increase, summer heat waves will become even hotter and longer.
 Air quality is likely to decrease due to wildfires and other issues.
 Higher temperatures also favor the spread of diseases that are limited by cold (EPA website).
 Extreme weather events, and the threat of climate change itself, can place stress on mental health.